SAFE: Multitask Failure Detection for Vision-Language-Action Models

 Estimating uncertainty in generated responses has been widely used to detect truthfulness or hallucination in LLMs~\cite{huang2023look, semanticuncertainty, grewal2024improving, shorinwa2024survey}.
 For VLAs, uncertainty in the generated actions may indicate a lack of ability to solve the given task, and thus correlates with task failures.
 Therefore, we first adapt the UQ methods from the LLM literature to VLAs and use them as failure detection baselines.

 \textbf{Token uncertainty}-based methods aggregate the predictive uncertainty from each generated token.
 These methods are efficient, as they only require a single forward inference.
 Given the generated tokens $\Token_t=[\token_t^1, \dots, \token_t^m]$, we denote the probability of sampling the token $\token_t^i$ as $p_i$ and the entropy over the distribution of the $i^{\text{th}}$ token as $H_i$.
-We adopt the token-based uncertainty estimation methods proposed in~\cite{huang2023look} as follows:
+We adopt the token-based uncertainty estimation methods used by~\citet{huang2023look} as follows:

 { }

 \textbf{Sample consistency}-based methods estimate uncertainty as the inconsistency within multiple generated sentences~\cite{huang2023look,semanticuncertainty,grewal2024improving}.
 For VLA models, the output actions are continuous vectors, and we can measure inconsistency by their variance.
 Specifically, at time $t$, given $K$ sampled actions $\mathcal{A}_t = \{\Action_t^k\}_{k=1,\dots,K}$, we measure the uncertainty as the total variation over the set of vectors: \textit{action total var.} = trace(cov($\ActionSet_t$)).
 Similarly, we also compute variation for the translational (\textit{trans. total var.}), rotational (\textit{rot. total var.}), and gripper control (\textit{gripper total var.}) components of $\mathcal{A}_t$.